Ratty123/ini-merger-app/README.md

 * electron-builder for packaging

 **Other:**
-* Zero network connectivity - the application never connects to the internet
+* Blocks all outgoing connections - the application cannot make any internet requests
-* Built-in network request blocking for added security
+* Only allows local file access (file://) and developer tools (devtools://)
+* Prevents the application from loading any external web content

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.